Culture Francia

 📍 Google Maps

-Lascaux III Unlike the fixed replica of Lascaux II, Lascaux III consists of a traveling exhibition, showcasing reproductions of the cave’s art around the world.
+Unlike the fixed replica of Lascaux II, Lascaux III consists of a traveling exhibition, showcasing reproductions of the cave’s art around the world.

-Lascaux IV Opened in 2016, the International Centre for Cave Art, or Lascaux IV, offers a comprehensive digital and physical reproduction of the entire Lascaux cave system.
+Opened in 2016, the International Centre for Cave Art, or Lascaux IV, offers a comprehensive digital and physical reproduction of the entire Lascaux cave system.
 It also includes extensive interpretative displays that explore the archaeological, artistic, and cultural significance of the site.

 This site is more modern and larger, offering additional rooms (still related to cave art) along with the reproduction of the original Lascaux I cave.
 (It is also more accessible for people with reduced mobility).